rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-To start with, let us start with the assumption that the blackbox program accepts a regular language.
+Let us start with the assumption that the blackbox program accepts a regular language.
 In the classical algorithm from Angluin [^angluin1987], beyond the yes/no oracle (the program can tell you whether any given string is acceptable or not, traditionally called the